corrode/corrode.github.io/content/blog/expressions/index.md

 };
 ```

-Or, if you introduced a custom error type:
+Or, if we introduce a custom error type:

 ```rust
 let config_path = if path.is_absolute() {